-Recurrent Architectures,
+Recurrent Architectures

-Attention Mechanism
+- and the Attention - Mechanism

 - 1. Goodfellow 10.1-10.3, 10.5-10.7, 10.9-10.12 - 2.
-D2L.ai book Chapters 8, 9, 10 - 3.
-Paper on long short-term memory (Hochreiter and Schmidhuber, 1997) - 4.
-Paper on the Transformer architecture (Vaswani et al., 2017)
+Bishop DL Chapter 12 - 3.
+D2L.ai book Chapters 8, 9, 10 - 4.
+Paper on long short-term memory (Hochreiter and Schmidhuber, 1997) - 5.
+Paper on the Transformer architecture (Vaswani et al., 2017) - 6.
+Paper on CLIP (Radford et al., 2021)

 In this chapter we will consider data that evolves with time.
-Typical 4 examples of such data are videos and sentences in written/spoken language.
-5 Some typical problems that we are interested in solving given such data 6 are classifying the activity going on in a video, classifying the object that 7 is being described in a sentence, etc. We can also think of generative 8 models for such temporal data, i.e., forecasting how the video/sentence 9 will look like a few time-steps into the future using the approaches in this 10 chapter.
-11
+Typical 5 examples of such data are videos and sentences in written/spoken language.
+6 Some typical problems that we are interested in solving given such data 7 are classifying the activity going on in a video, classifying the object that 8 is being described in a sentence, etc. We can also think of generative 9 models for such temporal data, i.e., forecasting how the video/sentence 10 will look like a few time-steps into the future using the approaches in this 11 chapter.
+12 We will look at three kinds of neural architectures, namely Recurrent 13

-We will look at three kinds of neural architectures, namely Recurrent Neural Networks (RNNs), and the Long Short-Term Memory (LSTM) and Attention modules, that are typically used to model such data.
+- Neural Networks (RNNs), and the Long Short-Term Memory (LSTM) - and Attention modules, that are typically used to model such data.

-8.1 Recursive updates in a Kalman filter, suffi cient statistics
+8.1 Recursive updates in a Kalman filter, suffi cient statistics s with the scalar $a \in \mathbb{R}$ that we have modeled and the noise $\xi_t \in \mathbb{R}$ reflects

-17 Consider a scalar signal in time $h_t \in \mathbb{R}$ that evolves according to some with the scalar $a \in \mathbb{R}$ that we have modeled and the noise $\xi_t \in \mathbb{R}$ reflects our understanding that the scalar a in our model of evolution of the signal h_t may not be the same as that of Nature.
-We model this discrepancy by setting ξ_t to be zero-mean Gaussian noise that is i.i.d across time
+Consider a scalar signal in time $h_t \in \mathbb{R}$ that evolves according to some dynamics

-18 dynamics